 Once I learned that Nick was allergic to eggs I did everything I could to modify recipes to remove eggs.
-One of my egg free recipes that became a big hit with Nick was my egg free banana bread which I modified from a recipe for sour cream banana bread.
+One of my recipes without eggs that became a big hit with Nick was my egg-free banana bread which I modified from a recipe for sour cream banana bread.

 Egg-Free Banana Bread

 Nick has always been a picky eater.
 This meant that there was not only a lot of food that he wouldn’t eat, but when his egg allergy was at it’s peak there was a lot of food that he also couldn’t eat.
 Lunch was especially a struggle.
 I was able to get him to eat some fruits and vegetables for lunch, but that never seemed to filled him up.

-I was so happy with how the egg free banana bread turned out.
+I was so happy with how the egg-free banana bread turned out.
 The bread always comes out very moist, it tastes fabulous, and as a bonus it has a good shelf life.
-I would simply store it by just wrapping it in aluminum foil.
+I always store it by wrapping it in aluminum foil.
 That would help keep it nice and fresh for at least a good week.
 Which was good because that was usually how long it took Nick to eat a loaf up.